tslamic/tslamic.github.io/_posts/2015-04-11-android-menu-icon.md

 \end{align}
 $$

-Another movement we have to take care of is B to U:
+Another movement we have to take care of is B to D:

 <figure class="center-align">
 	<img src="http://i.imgur.com/TheualZ.png" title="B to D" />